 Originally the Commons was mainly composed of the country gentry.
 The gentry were the lesser nobility e.g. country squires, that had no place in the House of Lords.
 Prior to 1688 the gentry was divided over the court and country parties.
-The gentry that depended on royal favor was called the court party and was therefore for small franchises, so that they and the crown could control access to the Commons, and thus keep privilege and benefits for themselves.
+The gentry that depended on the favor of the monarchs of England was called the court party and was therefore for small franchises, so that they and the crown could control access to the Commons, and thus keep privilege and benefits for themselves.
 The part of the gentry that formed the country party was for wide franchises, in order that the crown could not control the Commons (and could not tax them).

 2.2 Origin of Tory and Whig parties